Key takeaways

 How investors can manage private credit risk

-Private credit can remain a constructive long-term allocation for qualified investors, especially when the strategy emphasizes downside protection and careful underwriting.
+Private credit can remain a constructive long-term portfolio allocation for qualified investors, especially when the strategy emphasizes downside protection and careful underwriting.
 The most important decision is often not whether to own private credit, but whether the manager, portfolio construction and liquidity design match an investor’s risk tolerance and time horizon.
 When loan maturity and investor liquidity expectations line up, investors can reduce the chance that a fund must sell assets at unfavorable prices.

 FAQs